AustinMinnon/greencommerce/README.md

 # Cannabis Cart

-A web application for users to pay for marijuana before picking it up at a dispensary.
+A web application for users to purchase marijuana before picking it up at a dispensary.

 ### By _**Austin Minnon & Andrew Telleria**_